After we completed the introduction phase, we were ready to transition to the full GAPS diet. This felt like food freedom!

 Vegan and vegetarian diets are popular right now.
 The idea of avoiding animal products is an entire discussion on its own.
 For now, let’s look at if it is even possible to follow the GAPS diet while also being vegan.

-The GAPS diet focuses on certain foods that are very healing.
-These foods provide the building blocks for repairing and sealing the gut.
-The foods that do this work are found in foods like meat stock and bone broth.
+The GAPS diet focuses on certain foods that are very nourishing.
+Dr. Natasha says that these foods provide the building blocks for repairing the gut.
+She says that the nutrients that do this work are found in foods like meat stock and bone broth.

 GAPS diet recipes